dalong0514/readnotes/20200201读书笔记/2020136Computational-ThinkingR00.md

 ## Preface

 A computer revolution is in full swing.
-The invasion of computing into every part of our lives has brought enormous benefits including email, internet, World Wide Web, Amazon’s e-commerce, Kahn Academy, Uber’s taxi hailing, Google’s maps, trip navigators, smartphones, real-time translators, and apps by the millions.
+The invasion of computing into every part of our lives has brought enormous benefits including email, internet, World Wide Web, Amazon's e-commerce, Kahn Academy, Uber's taxi hailing, Google's maps, trip navigators, smartphones, real-time translators, and apps by the millions.
 At the same time it has also brought enormous concerns including possible loss of jobs to automation, mass surveillance, collapse of critical infrastructure, cyber war, mass sales of personal data, invasions of advertising, loss of privacy, polarization of politics, loss of civility and respectful listening, and exacerbated income inequality.

 A lot of people are having trouble coming to grips with all this.
 Can they reap the benefits without the downside costs?
 Can they lead a meaningful life if computerization suddenly threatens to obsolete a lifetime of learning?
 What should their children learn about computing to enable them to move and prosper in the new world?